atanas3angelov/random-repo/README.md

 - The java documentation is in the dist directory.
 - The solution uses a third-party library from commons.apache.org (:lang) to find the longest common prefix or Levenshtein distance.
 - JUnit (4.12) tests are in the test directory.
+- The code (solution) itself is in the src directory.